SongWorks Annual Conference

 - Song writing for students

-* Member rates require current or new SWEA membership
+* All rates require current or new SWEA membership, and include luncheons on both days and Saturday night banquet

-Accommodations are available at the Dallas Fort Worth Westin for $154/night (taxes & fees included), single occupancy.
-This special group rate is available through March 21.
+Accommodations are available at the Boston Marriott Newton for $129/night plus taxes and fees.
+This special group rate is available through March 2, 2023.

 Registration Deadline: March 21, 2022